- Home

 There are many reasons why people are choosing living memorial parks.

-Living memorial parks promote community and connection
+They promote community and connection

-Living memorial parks support wellbeing through nature
+They support wellbeing through nature

 Why more people are pre-planning funerals

 Grieving the loss of a loved one is a deeply personal journey, often filled with emotional challenges.
 And as anyone who’s been bereaved before knows, there’s a large amount of ‘sadmin’.
-From closing bank accounts to going through probate, add to this the pressure of funeral planning, it’s easy to become overwhelmed during one of the most difficult times in our lives.
+From closing bank accounts to going through probate, when adding to this the pressure of funeral planning, it’s easy to become overwhelmed during one of the most difficult times in our lives.

 At GreenAcres, pre-planned funerals are encouraged.
 The first step might be choosing the perfect final resting place and memorial in one of the living memorial parks.
 You can visit each of the five distinct areas – woodland, meadow, lawn, orchard, and gardens – and think about which spaces best reflect your or your loved one’s personality.
-There are six living memorial parks across England, each with their own unique charm and beauty.
+There are six living memorial parks across England, each with its own unique charm and beauty.

 Final thoughts…

-Talking about death can be difficult, but there’s a unique comfort in knowing that your – or your loved one’s, final resting place will be among nature.
+Talking about death can be difficult, but there’s a unique comfort in knowing that your, or your loved one’s, final resting place will be among nature.
 Visiting loved ones in serene woodlands or a beautiful wildflower meadow isn’t just peaceful and comforting; it’s also uplifting and a lasting legacy that allows us to focus on happy memories and enjoy quiet, meaningful reflection.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.